yugabyte/terraform-provider-ybm/docs/resources/metrics_exporter.md

 ---
-page_title: "ybm_metrics_exporter Resource - YugabyteDB Managed"
+page_title: "ybm_metrics_exporter Resource - YugabyteDB Aeon"
 description: |-
-  The resource to create a metrics exporter config in YugabyteDB Managed.
+  The resource to create a metrics exporter config in YugabyteDB Aeon.
 ---

 # ybm_metrics_exporter (Resource)

-The resource to create a metrics exporter config in YugabyteDB Managed.
+The resource to create a metrics exporter config in YugabyteDB Aeon.

 ## Example Usage